 Love and Childbearing

 Deep as this desire is in most couples, life often gets in the way.
-We suffer stress and worry from our work; we have little time as we try to deal with the day-to-day distractions and chores.
-The result is, we do not find time or have the feeling for making love as much as we might like to.
+We stress and worry as a result of work, and spend most of our time dealing with day-to-day distractions and chores.
+As a result, we do not find the time or do not have the desire to make love as much as we might like to.

 Yet, the first thing to know when you are trying to have a baby is that regular sex with your partner is the best preparation of all.
 When you are trying to have a baby, you should make love regularly - at least 2 to 3 times a week - even when you do not necessarily believe you are fertile or are near your ovulation day.

 Regular lovemaking prepares the woman's body for childbearing, and raises the hormonal level associated with it.
 Low fertility itself is directly associated with lowered feelings of sexuality.
-Lifestyle and relationships all enhance the chances of conception.
+Your lifestyle and relationships all enhance the chances of conception.

 Regular lovemaking also creates more favorable conditions in the vagina.
-The presence of fertile-quality (or egg-white) cervical mucus fosters fertility.
-Moreover, the favorable vaginal conditions will assist in protecting the sperm and extending sperm life-span.
-In effect, fertile cervical fluids should extend the fertile window by creating a "sperm-friendly" environment in your vagina.
+The presence of fertile-quality (or egg-white) cervical mucus fosters fertility by creating more favorable vaginal conditions that assist in protecting the sperm and extending the sperm life span, effectively extending the fertile window.

 Making the Fertility Window Work for You